arnabgho/readme/README.md

 	* symbolTable.py [Python source file with necessary functions related to symbol table]
 	* tac.py [Python scource file with necessary functions related to Three Address Code Representation]
 * src:
+	* runTimeCode.py  [ Python source which is used for efficient allocation & maintenance of registers as a 			helper function for codegen.py ]
+ 	* codegen.py    [ Python source file which runs the parser and uses the TAC codes to generate the final 				assembly code ]
 	* converter.py [Python source file to convert the dump of parser into dot file: may be needed for debugging]
 	* lex.py [Python source file from PLY for lexing]
 	* lexer.py [Python source file to specify language lexemes]